idugalic/digital-restaurant/PITCHME.md

 <span style="color:gray">drestaurant-apps/</span>

-Applications with different architectural styles, API designs and deployment strategies:

  - Monolith 1 - HTTP and WebSockets API **resources representing Commands and resources representing Query Models are decoupled**
- - Monolith 2 - REST/HATEOAS API **one-to-one relation between a Command Model resource and a Query Model resource**
+ - Monolith 2 - HTTP/REST API **one-to-one relation between a Command Model resource and a Query Model resource**
  - Monolith 3 - WebSockets API.
 We are async all the way
  - Microservices 1 - HTTP and WebSockets API **resources representing Commands and resources representing Query Models are decoupled**